NifTK/NiftyNet/pip/long_description.rst

 NiftyNet
 ========

-NiftyNet is an open-source convolutional neural networks (CNN) platform for research in medical image analysis and computer-assisted intervention.
+NiftyNet is a `TensorFlow`_-based open-source convolutional neural networks (CNN) platform for research in medical image analysis and computer-assisted intervention.
 NiftyNet is an initiative of the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_.
 **NiftyNet is not intended for clinical use**.